StuartJO/plotSurfaceROIBoundary/README.md

 # Plotting boundaries

-The first five figures show the different types of boundary method projected over the surface where each face is coloured according to the vertex ROI IDs.
+The first five figures show the different types of boundary method projected over the surface where each face is coloured according to the vertex ROI IDs (each vertex is a dot coloured according to its ROI ID).
 While a face can be connected to multiple ROIs, each face is colored by the value of the first vertex that constitutes that face (in other words, when plotting each face appears to only be assigned to one ROI when it infact belongs to multiple).
-This is why for 'midpoint', 'centroid', and 'edges' the boundary drawn doesn't exactly follow the face colours.
+This is why for 'midpoint', 'centroid', and 'edge_vertices' the boundary drawn doesn't exactly follow the face colours.
 Anatomically based parcellations (like the Desikan-Killiany and HCPMMP1 parcellations) tend to produce jagged boundaries in my experience.
 All these figures can be replicated using demo_plotSurfaceROIBoundary.m

 'faces'